Revisiting Audio-language Pretraining for Learning General-purpose Audio Representation: Experimental Setup

 \subsection{Implementation Details}

 We pretrain all models on CaptionStew.
-All audio is resampled to 16 kHz and converted into 80-dimensional log-Mel filterbank features using a 25 ms window length and 10 ms hop size.
-Text is tokenized with a 50k-vocabulary BPE tokenizer~\citep{lewis2019bart}.

 The audio encoder uses a Zipformer-M architecture~\citep{Zipformer}, chosen for its efficiency on long sequences and fast convergence.
-Zipformer employs six encoder blocks in a U-Net structure that processes sequences at multiple resolutions to capture fine- and coarse-grained temporal information.
-Although originally designed for automatic speech recognition, our preliminary experiments confirm Zipformer as a competitive backbone across audio classification tasks (see Appendix~\ref{app:zipformer}).
-For contrastive pretraining, the text encoder follows BERT-base architecture (12 layers 768 hidden dimensions)~\citep{devlin2019bert}.
-For captioning pretraining, the text decoder adopts the BART-base decoder architecture (6 layers, 768 hidden dimensions)~\citep{lewis2019bart}.
-We use twice as many encoder layers as decoder layers to ensure comparable training speed across objectives.
+For contrastive pretraining, the text encoder follows BERT-base architecture~\citep{devlin2019bert}.
+For captioning pretraining, the text decoder adopts the BART-base decoder architecture ~\citep{lewis2019bart}.
+We use twice as many encoder layers (12) as decoder layers (6) to ensure comparable training speed across objectives.
+We experiment with two scenarios: training from scratch (\textit{-scratch}) or initialized from pretrained checkpoints (\textit{-init}), following prior works in ALP~\citep{LAION-CLAP, wavcaps,audiosetcaps}.
+Please refer to Appendix~\ref{app:full_implementation_details} for the full implementation details.

-Following prior works in audio-language pretraining~\citep{clap, LAION-CLAP, wavcaps,audiosetcaps}, we experiment with two scenarios: training from scratch or initialized from pretrained checkpoints.
-The audio encoder initializes from a Zipformer-based audio event classifier trained on AudioSet~\citep{AudioSet} with an mAP of 0.46, while text components use corresponding publicly available checkpoints.
-All models are trained on 8 Tesla V100 GPUs with an effective batch size of 640 seconds of audio per GPU.
-Training runs for 600k steps from scratch (14 days wall-clock time) or 200k steps if initialized from pretrained checkpoint.